USS Chopper: Later career and disposal

 Chopper was re-classified, given hull classification symbol AGSS-342, and served as a United States Naval Reserve (USNR) dockside trainer in New Orleans, Louisiana until 1971, when the USNR Submarine Reserve program was discontinued.
 She was re-classified, given hull classification symbol IXSS-342, and was used for salvage and rescue training.

 In 1976, Chopper was modified to serve as a tethered, submerged torpedo target for the submarine USS Spadefish (SSN-668).
 On 21 July, while Spadefish was on her final approach, Chopper began to take on water, broke her tethers, and sank.

 Fiction

 In his book The Hunt for Red October, author Tom Clancy mentions the misfortune of Chopper in 1969 while discussing the fate of the fictional Soviet Alfa-class fast-attack sub E.S.
 Politovskiy.

+In Ice Station Zebra (novel) by Alistair MacLean there is a description of a sub that dives bow first far past its test depth, with the crew taking actions very similar to the ones taken by Chopper.